-Right away.
+If you're wondering when to hire a personal injury attorney after a car accident, the answer is right away, especially if you are catastrophically injured or you've endured a hit and run accident.
 While there’s no legal requirement for having a car accident attorney, it’s a good idea to get in touch with one as soon as you can after an accident.
-Keep in mind that getting an attorney doesn’t guarantee a favorable outcome.
+Keep in mind that getting a car crash or hit and run lawyer doesn’t guarantee a favorable outcome.
 It will, however, make it more likely that settlement negotiations go in your favor.
 Ultimately, it’s up to you to decide when (or whether) to get an attorney after a motor vehicle accident.

 It is advisable that victims of car accidents call the police as soon as possible after the incident to report it.
 Most times, a police officer will arrive at the scene of the accident and file a written report there.
 However, if an officer does not come to the scene, you must still file a report with your local police department or the Illinois State Police as soon as possible.

 According to Illinois state law, car accidents must also be reported to the state if the accident causes death, bodily injury, or results in property damage of more than $1,500.
 A driver must file the report no later than 10 days after the accident occurred.
 The report should be filed with the Illinois Department of Transportation within this specified period of time.
 Failure to report within 10 days may result in penalties such as fines, suspension of your driver’s license, or even jail time.